-- Hadoop Distributed File System (HDFS): Hadoop includes distributed storage system, the Hadoop Distributed File System (HDFS).
-HDFS is the master-slave architecture which stores data across the cluster.
+- Hadoop Distributed File System (HDFS): Hadoop includes a distributed storage system, the Hadoop Distributed File System (HDFS).
+HDFS is the master-slave architecture that stores data across the cluster.
 Data distributed on several slave nodes by the master node in the form block.
-Master node is called as Namenode and slave nodes are called as Datanode.
-HDFS is easily expandable and stores huge amount of data on Datanodes.
-HDFS has configurable replication factor with default value 3 which can be editable.
+The master node is called Namenode and slave nodes are called Datanode.
+HDFS is easily expandable and stores a huge amount of data on Datanodes.
+HDFS has a configurable replication factor with default value 3 which can be editable.

 - MapReduce: MapReduce is a programming paradigm, processes in parallel on a huge number of datasets over the network.
 MapReduce refers to two different tasks: map the input data in which data divided into a subset of data called as tuples and reduce task takes these tuples from the map as input and combines to form the output of original.

 - Yarn: YARN stands for Yet another resource navigator which computing resources such as manages CPU and memory, scheduling of resource requests.

 Region server serves data for reading/write operations.
 All the HBase data is stored in the HDFS file.
 The HDFS Datanode stores the data that the Region Server is managing.
 The HDFS Namenode keeps metadata information for all the physical data blocks that comprise the files.

 Versioning is used to track cell changes, which keeps the track of contents version.
 From that it any version of content can be retrieved.
 Each cell value includes the ‘version’ attribute with respect to the timestamp to retrieve the cell.
 Each value in the map is an uninterrupted array of bytes.
 The map is indexed by a row key, column key, and a timestamp.
 The architecture of HBase is highly scalable, sparse, distributed, persistent, and multidimensional-sorted maps.